canonical/certification-docs/Self-Test_Guide-16.04.rst

 Introduction
 ============

-The aim of this document is to provide the information needed to test a server on-site using the Canonical Server Test Suite without requiring an Internet connection and then submit the results of that testing to Canonical to meet the requirements for Server Hardware Certification.
+The aim of this document is to provide the information needed to test a server on-site using the Canonical Server Test Suite and then submit the results of that testing to Canonical to meet the requirements for Server Hardware Certification.
+Testing may be done with or without an Internet connection.

 Glossary
 ========

 The following definitions apply to terms used in this document.

-1 Gbps
-  1 Gigabit per second -- Network speed for Gigabit Ethernet (1000 Mbps).

-10 Gbps
-  10 Gigabits per second -- Network speed for 10 Gigabit Ethernet (10,000 Mbps).

 BMC
   Baseboard Management Controller -- A device in many server models